This article is intended for network administrators.

 How Apple Push Notification Service connects

-Check required ports
+Check required ports and hosts

 - TCP port 5223 to communicate with APNs.